 - 5.6.2 Institutional Representative.
-If the offender is an institutional representative other than the competing and noncompeting wrestlers, the penalty shall be the deduction of one team point, and the offender shall be removed from the premises for the duration of the event, including multiple-day events. - 5.6.3 Use of Tobacco Products.
+If the offender is an institutional representative other than the competing and noncompeting wrestlers, the penalty shall be the deduction of one team point, and the offender shall be removed from the premises for the duration of the event, including multiple-day events. - 5.6.3 Institutional Medical Staff.
+If the offender is a member of the team's medical staff, the penalty shall be the deduction of one team point and the head coach shall be removed from the premises for the duration of the event, including multiple-day events.
+Also, the head coach shall be suspended from participating in the team's subsequent scheduled event.
+The member of the team's medical staff shall continue to serve the team's medical needs.

+5.6.4 Use of Tobacco Products.
 The use of tobacco products by student-athletes, coaches or other team personnel on the premises during an event is a flagrant misconduct violation.
-(For referees, see Rule 7.10.)
-Additionally, in NCAA competition, a tobacco violation may be penalized as misconduct as defined by NCAA Bylaw 11.1.7, with the penalty to be determined by the NCAA Wrestling Committee.
+(For referees, see Rule 7.11.)
+Additionally, in NCAA competition, a tobacco violation may be penalized as misconduct as defined in the NCAA bylaws of the current NCAA Manual, with the penalty to be determined by the NCAA Wrestling Rules Committee.